 the owner of the Maggie Moran was on board the Ida Miller

-when the Maggie was launched in August 1881.
+when the Maggie was launched into the Gowanus Bay in August 1881.
 She was named for Michael's wife, Margaret (Maggie) Moran.

 At the time Michael Moran also owned the Mary N Hogan, the George L Garlick, the

 Edgar Baxter, the General Rosecrans and the Ida Miller.
 The Maggie Moran was a wooden boat,